 For more than 20 years, Foundation for the Homeless, Inc. (FFH) has mobilized faith and community-based resources to alleviate homelessness in Central Texas.
 FFH works with 700+ persons each year who are facing or experiencing homelessness to help them build new opportunities for housing, economic and personal wellness.
 FFH’s licensed staff focuses first on keeping families and individuals housed.
 When homelessness cannot be avoided, FFH provides meals, shelter and caring presence for families with children by enlisting the help of committed volunteers and the use of congregational facilities.
 Shelter families utilize FFH’s Day Resource Center, transportation, comprehensive case management, life skills classes and access to child care, job counseling, training, and subsidized housing to attain their goals of self-sufficiency.
 FFH also offers warm breakfasts, hygiene items, services and caring presence to 400 adults twice weekly through Feed My People at First United Methodist Church.
 More than 3000 volunteers work with FFH each year, giving 50,000 hours of service.
 While the value of direct financial assistance, donated facilities, goods and services provided through FFH easily exceeds $2M annually, the deeper value of our work is in building a more caring and sustainable community.
 FFH guides families home in a spirit of compassion, hope and love. www.foundationhomeless.org

 Front Step's mission is to provide a pathway to hope through shelter, affordable housing and community education.
 Front Steps manages the Austin Resource Center for the Homeless (ARCH), the Central Texas Recuperative Care Center, and the Keep Austin Housed AmeriCorps Program, as well as three HUD permanent supportive housing programs.
-Front Steps is one of the largest multi-service agencies serving homeless adults in the Central Texas region, reaching over 10,000 people annually and providing Respite Care, Transitional Housing, 215 emergency shelter beds, and nearly 54 units of permanent supportive housing.
-Since 2009, Front Steps has moved over 54 vulnerable adults affected by mental illness, chemical dependency, and multiple disabilities off of Austin's streets and into housing, more than any other local homeless provider in the area.
+Front Steps is one of the largest multi-service agencies serving homeless adults in the Central Texas region, reaching over 10,000 people annually and providing Respite Care, Transitional Housing, 215 emergency shelter beds each night, and nearly 54 units of permanent supportive housing.
+Each year, Front Steps moves 200 vulnerable adults affected by mental illness, chemical dependency, and multiple disabilities off of Austin's streets and into housing, more than any other local homeless provider in the area.

 Goodwill Industries of Central Texas's mission is generating lifelong connections to work.
 Revenue generated from the sale of donated goods and other commercial business lines are used to fund job training and career development programs for Central Texans who have a disadvantaging condition such as limited access to employment, education, housing or health care.